MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/3/index.md

 - [x] RRSP has both an immediate tax benefit and tax-deferred growth.
 - [ ] TFSA growth is taxable for high-income earners.

-> **Explanation:** High-income earners benefit significantly since RRSP contributions reduce taxable income and allow for deferred taxation.
+> **Explanation:**( High-income earners benefit significantly since RRSP contributions reduce taxable income and allow for deferred taxation.)

----

 ### In a Registered Pension Plan (RPP), who typically contributes?